liampoliOverBuilds/macOS-High-Sierra-Dark-Mode-Patcher/README.md

 # macOS-High-Sierra-Dark-Mode-Patcher
-This project will bring dark mode right on macOS High Sierra
+With this application you can enable dark mode (avaiable form macOS 10.14 Mojave) in macOS High Sierra.
+Configuration: